Destiny 2: Player versus environment (PvE)

-Player versus Player (PvP)
+Player versus player (PvP)

-Like the original, player versus player combat exists in what is called the Crucible with Lord Shaxx returning as its NPC “Handler.”
+Like the original, player versus player combat exists in what is called the Crucible with Lord Shaxx returning as its NPC "Handler".
 The original Destiny's Crucible featured six-versus-six and three-versus-three game modes, as well as a limited time two-versus-two mode.
 At launch, all game modes were four-versus-four as Bungie shifted their focus to smaller teams for competitive multiplayer and better map design, but Quickplay modes eventually became six-versus-six.
 Like the original, player statistics such as weapon power and defense are balanced between players in Crucible game modes.
-The in-game HUD was updated so that players can see if an enemy has their supercharged or has power ammo.
+The in-game HUD was updated so that players can see if an enemy has their super charged, and/or if they are carrying power ammo.
 Currently, players have the option to choose between four rotating playlists, rumble (a six-player Free-for-All game mode) survival and freelance survival (A version of survival where players cannot choose the teammates on their team), classic mix, and private matches.

 Trials of Osiris from the original game was replaced by Trials of the Nine.
 Like Trials of Osiris, Trials of the Nine begins on Fridays and ends with the weekly reset on Tuesdays.
 The game mode for this new Trials, however, has changed; instead of using the Elimination mode of the original, Trials of the Nine rotates each week between Destiny 2's two new game modes, Countdown and Survival.
 Only one map is featured for Trials' four-day duration, but the map also rotates weekly.
 Unlike Trials of Osiris, players can gain access to the Trials of the Nine's social space called The Spire, located in unknown space, for completing a match of Trials and earning Trials tokens.
 There, players will meet an NPC called the Emissary of the Nine, who will exchange tokens for gear.
 Gaining three, five, and seven wins on the scorecard, respectively, gain access to the upper tiers of the social space with greater rewards at each tier.
 Going flawless with seven wins allows admittance into an exclusive area with even greater rewards.
 Three losses reset the scorecard.
 To access Trials of the Nine, players must have completed the campaign, completed Lord Shaxx's "Call to Arms" milestone, and have a Power level of at least 260.